epiforecasts/bpmodels/README.md

 distribution of chain sizes or lengths given an offspring distribution and its associated parameters.

-If we have observed a distribution of chains of sizes $1, 1, 4, 7$, we can calculate the log-likelihood of this observed chain by assuming the offspring per generation is Poisson distributed with a mean number of
+For example, if we have observed a distribution of chains of sizes
+$1, 1, 4, 7$, we can calculate the log-likelihood of this observed chain
+by assuming the offspring per generation is Poisson distributed with a mean number (which can be interpreted as the reproduction number
-$0.5$.
+$\mathcal{R_0}$) of $0.5$.

 To do this, we run